 The deadline for applications to start devilling in 2015 was 15 October

-2011.
-The deadline for applications to start devilling in 2013 is 15 October 2012.
+October 2014.
 Full details can be found here Devilling.
 Those wishing to commence devilling in subsequent years should email the Dean's Secretariat -

 Schools: Learning About the Law